Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 A few minor twerks should enable anyone who buys this keyboard to truly enjoy it.
 Removing a little lube was necessary for my left Shift key to stop sticking.

-I hope Vortex take my advice on and make a firmware the toggles to number row to F-row for those that need it.
-It’s not something I use but I can see the benefit in having a dedicated F-row.
+I hope Vortex takes my advice and makes a firmware that toggles from number row to F-row for those that need it.
+It’s not something I use but I can see the benefit of having a dedicated F-row.

 As well as secondary function printing on the numpad’s keys for when it’s toggled to arrow mode would be nice.